w3f/polkadot-wiki/docs/learn-faq.md

 [Libp2p][libp2p] is a modular and extensible networking stack that is used by IPFS, Substrate, and many other projects.
 It is a collection of peer-to-peer protocols for finding peers and connecting to them.
-It's modules have logic for content routing, peer routing, peer discovery, different transports, and NAT traversals.
+Its modules have logic for content routing, peer routing, peer discovery, different transports, and NAT traversals.
 It is intended to be used by applications for building large scale peer-to-peer networks by only selecting the parts of the protocol suite that are